MicrochipTech/unicens-linux-daemon/cfg/README.md

 In the example above three sources are available:
  - 0x1001: The  Head Unit will be routed on the auxiliary boards headphone jacket, by default actived.
  - 0x1002: The  microphone will be routed on the auxiliary boards headphone jacket, by default deactivated.
- - 0x1003: The auxiliary boards "Line In"-jacket will be routed to its own headphone jacket (Loopback (see 7)), by default deactivated.
+ - 0x1003: The auxiliary boards "Line In"-jacket will be routed to its own headphone jacket (Loopback (See 7)), by default deactivated.

-Once the XML is prepared, the source code of the UNICENS daemon shall be modified.
+Once the XML is prepared, the source code of the UNICENS daemon can be modified.
 A solution would be this C-code snippet (can be put everywhere in the project):

 ```C